AngelZihan/Hybrid-Diversified-Routing-System/README.md

 $ ./classification
 ```

-The client related files have been uploaded in: https://www.dropbox.com/scl/fo/a8o1dihgk0rrngrml8kww/h?rlkey=qkyrpqbtgahc3whmcnln7l6p2&dl=0, please make sure these files have been put into the Client-End folder to make sure the code can run successfully.
+The client related files have been uploaded in: https://www.dropbox.com/scl/fo/a8o1dihgk0rrngrml8kww/h?rlkey=qkyrpqbtgahc3whmcnln7l6p2&dl=0, please make sure the processed.zip and COL_processed.zip be decompressed and be put into the same folder with the model-training folder put other files into the Client-End folder to make sure the code can run successfully.
 ## Change Parameter
 | Parameter            | File      | How to Change                            |
 |----------------------|-----------|------------------------------------------|